Council Tax Reduction - how your income is worked out if you are treated as a pensioner

 Water and sewerage charges

 Don’t forget that you may still have to pay water and sewerage charges, collected with your council tax.
+Read more about help paying for water and sewerage.

 Other useful information